 2.5.3.
 Guest lecturing with MDTV experts

 The newly offered PM in MDTV must undergo the accreditation process and must be accepted at national and international levels.
-Therefore, assurance of the quality of the project activities, its deliverables, and outcomes are of outmost importance.
-Quality of project activity management and financial management are among the most important factors that influence the whole project results.
-For this reason, all the activities and their specific deliverables have to undergo control and were checked during the whole project duration.
+Therefore, quality assurance of the project activities, deliverables, and outcomes are of utmost importance.
+The quality of project activities management and financial management are among the most important factors that influence the whole project results.
+For this reason, all the activities and their specific deliverables underwent controls and were checked during the whole project duration.
 It is the Steering Committee the body that ensures reliable and accurate quality control and monitoring.
 Initially, the internal evaluation is done by the internal staff members of the MDTV program at all the institutions offering it.
 This is realized for both the revised bachelor and the new professional master programs.
 Then, the necessary precautions are taken for ensuring good quality programs and according to the required criteria and standards.
 After the internal evaluation, a peer review is done by the EU experts in the field.
 Experts will be hired to complete this task.

 3.1.
 Internal quality assurance on bachelor program